NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 You are going to want to talk to your federal criminal defense attorney about whether or not it is wise to attempt to work with federal authorities in your case.

 The federal government is set up so that if you cooperate with them and can provide substantial assistance, then you can gain huge benefits as it relates to your sentence and punishments.
-There is something called a 5k departure, where time can be shaved off your sentence for cooperation, even if there is a mandatory minimum.
+There is a concept known as a 5k departure, where time can be shaved off your sentence for cooperation, even if there is a mandatory minimum.

 Should I Cooperate With The Feds On My Federal Fraud Case?

 It's typically not a good idea to cooperate with the Feds, especially without the presence of an attorney.
-The feds will use whatever information they can against a defendant.
-The decision to cooperate with the Feds should be made between a defendant and their attorney based on the defendant's best interests.
+The feds will use any available information against a defendant.
+The decision to cooperate with the Federal Authorities should be made by a defendant in consultation with their attorney, based on the defendant's best interests.

-In order to protect their rights and the rights of their spouse, anyone who is being investigated for federal fraud should contact an attorney.
+To protect their rights and those of their spouse, individuals being investigated for federal fraud should consult an attorney.
 What types of crimes are considered fraud?

 The bottom line is this: if someone's spouse has guilty knowledge of a crime that has occurred or has been complicit and aided and abetted in a fraudulent crime, then they will be charged with fraud.
 If, on the other hand, a spouse truly did not know about the fraudulent activity, then they should not be charged with fraud, but they could benefit from having an attorney on their side.

-If someone is convicted of a federal fraud crime that resulted in the loss of millions of dollars that they cannot afford to pay back, they will likely go to prison for a significant amount of time.
-If the loss was not that great and they are able to pay it back, a much stronger argument could be made for keeping them out of prison.
+If someone is convicted of a federal fraud crime that results in the loss of millions of dollars, which they cannot afford to repay, they will likely serve a significant prison sentence.
+If the loss was not substantial and they are able to repay it, a much stronger argument could be made for keeping them out of prison.

-However, no federal criminal defense attorney will be able to guarantee that an individual who has been convicted of federal fraud will be able to avoid a prison sentence.
+However, no federal criminal defense attorney can guarantee that an individual convicted of federal fraud will avoid a prison sentence.

-Ultimately, the sentencing judge will decide based on the sentencing guidelines, the attorney's argument, the prosecutor's argument, and the probation department's recommendation to the sentencing judge.
+Ultimately, the sentencing judge will decide based on the sentencing guidelines, the attorneys' arguments, the prosecutor's arguments, and the probation department's recommendation to the sentencing judge.

-A number of factors will determine the length of a potential sentence, including whether the defendant accepts responsibility for their actions, whether they have a prior criminal record, the amount of loss involved, and the number of victims involved in every situation.
+Several factors will determine the length of a potential sentence, including whether the defendant accepts responsibility for their actions, their prior criminal record, the amount of loss involved, and the number of victims in each situation.

 A seasoned federal criminal defense attorney will give a defendant the best chance of achieving the best outcome possible.